Did you know?

 - Japanese Tozas

 - Brazilian Fighting Dog

 - any other Dog of a breed, kind or description prescribed by the Regulations as restricted for the purposes of this Division.

 While the Act lists the above types of dog, the only breeds of restricted dog known to be available in Australia are the Pit Bull Terrier and American Pit Bull Terrier.

 Declaring a dog as a restricted dog

-In addition to the above, the Act gives Council the authority to declare a dog to be a restricted dog.
-Where Council is of the opinion that a dog is on the restricted dog list or a cross breed of any such breed or kind of dog Council can commence the process to declare the dog as a restricted dog.
+In addition to the above, the Act gives us the authority to declare a dog to be a restricted dog.
+Where we are of the opinion that a dog is on the restricted dog list or a cross breed of any such breed or kind of dog, we can commence the process to declare the dog as a restricted dog.

-The Act details a process that Council must follow which includes the use of breed and temperament assessments.
+The Act details a process that we must follow which includes the use of breed and temperament assessments.